Summary

 Accounts Receivable Turnover Formula

-Here, net credit sales is nothing but the total sales made on credit during a specific period, excluding any returns or allowances.
+Net credit sales refers to the total sales made on credit during the period, excluding any returns or allowances.
+Average accounts receivable is calculated by taking the beginning and ending receivables for the period and dividing by two.

 Accounts Receivable Turnover Example